 Counseling resources are provided to students in a variety of ways.
 Faculty members, administrators, and staff seek to be models of Christian care to all students and try to be alert to student needs.
-The student academic advising program provides both an academic and pastoral contact between each student and his or her faculty advisor.

-Appointments to counsel with the vice president for church relations and student development are made through the student development office.
+Appointments to counsel with the vice president for student development are made through the student development office.
 Placement, diagnostic, and psychological testing are available to students and their families.
 The college maintains a campus counseling center and referral commitment with Colorado Springs Christian Counseling Services (CSCC).
 Students, or members of their immediate families, who are referred to CSCC may receive professional counseling services at minimal cost to the student.
 Arrangements may also be made for referrals to other approved clinics.